connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 ## STEP 3: Install Prettier & Plugins

 Before we continue with our Prettier install, we have to decide _which_ Prettier we want to use.
 Let me explain:
-  Prettier works magic.
-It takes long lines and breaks them logically, and it re-formats all sorts of other little consistencies that crop up in our code over time.
+_**Prettier works magic.**_ It takes long lines, breaks them up logically, and re-formats all sorts of other little consistencies that crop up in our code over time.
 To do this efficiently, Prettier has [very few user-configurable options](https://prettier.io/docs/en/option-philosophy.html); most formatting decisions are hard-coded in.
 Unfortunately, one of these hard-coded decisions presents a major conflict with our chosen style guide: [where you place your operators around linebreaks](https://github.com/airbnb/javascript#control-statements).
 Prettier will always move your operators to the end of a line, while AirBnB prefers operators at the start of a newline.
 People seem to have [strong opinions](https://github.com/prettier/prettier/issues/3806) about this issue, and I've ultimately sided with the start-of-line AirBnB camp (cleaner git diffs, easier to read, etc).
 However, you can follow your own heart on this one.

 If you're fine with operators at the end of lines, continue with the normal Prettier install:

 `npm install --save-dev prettier`

 If you want your operators at the start of a newline, there's a [fork](https://github.com/btmills/prettier) for that!
 Choosing this route will require **one additional step** not needed for the normal version.
 To install the forked version of Prettier with leading operators, use this command _**instead**_:

 `npm install --save-dev @btmills/prettier`

 Once you've installed your chosen version of Prettier, you can move on.
 All the commands that follow will be the same for either version, with the addition of one extra step (clearly marked below) if you chose the _@btmills_ fork.
----

 In order to integrate Prettier with our ESLint workflow, we need two more packages:
-`eslint-config-prettier` turns off all of the ESLint rules covered by Prettier's auto-formatting.
+`eslint-config-prettier` turns off all the ESLint rules covered by Prettier's auto-formatting.
 `eslint-plugin-prettier` allows us to apply Prettier's fixes directly from within ESLint.
 More on this later.
 To install both packages:

 `npm install --save-dev eslint-config-prettier eslint-plugin-prettier`

 <details>
-<summary><em>If you chose @btmills/prettier!</em></summary>
+<summary><em><b>IMPORTANT!
+If you chose @btmills/prettier...</b></em></summary>
 This is the "small additional step."
 We're going to make one edit to the contents of the <code>eslint-plugin-prettier</code> package we just installed.
 Follow these instructions step-by-step:
 <br>
 <ol>